mjohndus/adminer/README.md

 php bin/compile.php mysql,pgsql en,de,cs,sk

 # Default set of drivers, all languages, green and red color variants of the default theme.
-# Note that it is not necessary to explicitly enter the default theme.
 php bin/compile.php default-green,default-red

 # Default theme together with all color variants.